Micro-macro stochastic Galerkin methods for nonlinear Fokker-Plank equations with random inputs: Fokker-Planck type equations with random inputs

 which in general is not solvable except in special cases as the ones illustrated before.
 From the above identity, assuming without loss of generality $V=\RR$ and integrating we can write \be f^q(z,v,t) = C_{z}\exp\left\{ - \int_{-\infty}^v \dfrac{\mathcal B[f](z,v_*,t) + \partial_v D(z,v_*)}{D(z,v_*)}dv_* \right\}, \ee being $C_z>0$ a normalization constant.
 Therefore, unlike the previous cases, here $f^q$ is not the global equilibrium of the problem, but it shares with that steady state the property of annihilating the flux for any time $t\ge0$.
 It can be seen in particular that, if $\mathcal B[\cdot]$ does not depend on time, the quasi-equilibrium state \eqref{eq:quasi_eq} coincides with the steady state distribution of the corresponding Fokker-Planck equation, and so, it can be seen as a generalization of the steady state solutions we have illustrated before.
 As we will see the notion of quasi-equilibrium state will be essential for the derivation of numerical schemes which are capable to capture correctly the long time behavior of the system.
 For further insights on the use of quasi steady-state solutions to design numerical methods we refer to^^>\cite{CC,PZ2018,Pareschi2017,Filbet,Kuramoto}.

 \begin{rem} An important aspect should be noted in the dependence of equilibrium (and quasi-equilibrium) states on uncertainty.
 In some cases the choice of stochastic parameters can lead to a deterministic stationary behavior.
 For example, this is the case when $\gamma(z)=C\sigma_2(z)$, with $C>0$ constant, in \eqref{eq:exact_opinion}, \eqref{eq:beta} and \eqref{eq:wealth}.
 In such a situation, in fact, the uncertainty can be factorized externally to the Fokker-Planck operator and involves the relaxation time but not the steady state.
-Such cases are critical in terms of accuracy in the random space because the uncertainty decreases with time until it vanishes and essentially the corresponding probability distribution degenerates into a Dirac delta centered in the mean value.
+Such cases are critical in terms of accuracy in the random space because the uncertainty decreases with time until it vanishes.
 We will discuss this issue in more detail in Section \ref{sec:numerics} with the aid of some numerical examples.
-We refer to \cite{GSVK} for similar phenomena in uncertainty quantification through gPC approaches. \end{rem}
+We refer to^^>\cite{GSVK} for similar phenomena in uncertainty quantification through gPC approaches. \end{rem}